Amir-mjafari/Amir-mjafari/README.md

 - 👀 I’m interested in Statistical and Machine Learning models + Experimental Design
 - 🌱 I’m currently learning SQL with MySQL
 - 💞️ I’m looking to collaborate on innovative ideas :bulb: in analysis of online experiments to improve users experience  :balloon:
-- 📫 You can reach me through my email address: amir.mjafari@yahoo.com  :v:
+- 📫 You can reach me through my email address: amir.mjafari@yahoo.com

 <!---
 Amir-mjafari/Amir-mjafari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.